DPBayes/dpdl/README.md

 #### Command line help

+Start an interactive session.

+Load your Python environment, or use pre-installed environment on LUMI (see below).

-Start an interactive session and run `python run.py`, `python run.py --help`, or `python run.py -h`.
+Run `python run.py`, `python run.py --help`, or `python run.py -h`.

 ### Creating a Slurm script